DennisTsar/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 in how your make updates to it.

 Furthermore, this style is actually not completely divorced from sealed classes!
-You can use the `data class` as the main state holder, and still define individual mutually-exlusive properties within that state as `sealed classes`, to get the same kind of benefit!
+You can use the `data class` as the main state holder, and still define individual mutually-exclusive properties within that state as `sealed classes`, to get the same kind of benefit!
 These intermediary classes can be modeled with the built-in `Result` type, or you can write your own wrapper for a more domain-specific result.
 For example: